It should just work.

 Not everything can be bypassed, and that’s alright.
 I’m actually OK with the BBC putting their services behind a subscription paywall instead of just blocking it outright based on your location.
 In the end, their customers are going to vote with their wallets.
-If there’s enough people supporting them, then they’ll likely continue with the subscription model.
+If there are enough people supporting them, then they’ll likely continue with the subscription model.
 If not, then it won’t last long.

 In my experience, I’ve seen enough premium services that offer some sort of free online viewing system so that they can reach as many customers as possible.
-Their subscription service may work for now, but I think its going to seriously limit their growth in the future.
+Their subscription service may work for now, but I think it’s going to seriously limit their growth in the future.

-The bottom line is that NordVPN was excellent at bypassing any kind of geo filtering to give me access to as much content as I wanted.
+The bottom line is that NordVPN was excellent at bypassing any kind of geo-filtering to give me access to as much content as I wanted.